 The Nest features an Eco mode ideal for setting custom temperature ranges.
 A key part of this feature is the Nest's ability to adjust the temperature based on whether it detects you at home or not.

-To access Eco mode for customized temperature ranges, go to settings and select Eco.
-The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
+That should display the current “Heat to” and “Cool to” temperature settings.
+You can select each and make your preferred changes.
 When complete, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats can be integrated with most HVAC systems.
-Google, Nest's manufacturer, has an online compatibility checker that shares questions concerning your location and existing setup to learn which Nest model would be compatible with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+The maker of Nest, Google, has an online compatibility checker that asks a series of questions about your location and current setup to determine which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Long Island.
-Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Long Island.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

-Remember, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: